vespa-engine/sample-apps/msmarco-ranking/document-ranking.md

 [Vespa WeakAnd](https://docs.vespa.ai/en/using-wand-with-vespa.html) is used to retrieve efficiently without having to score or rank all documents matching at least one of the query terms.

-A set of 15 [ranking features](https://docs.vespa.ai/en/reference/rank-features.html) which are generally cheap to compute are used nativeProximity, but we limit it to the rather short title field.
+A set of 15 [ranking features](https://docs.vespa.ai/en/reference/rank-features.html) which are generally cheap to compute are used by the model, except
+*nativeProximity* which measures the proximity of the query terms in the document text, but its usage is limited to the short title field.

-LightGBM is used to train the re-ranking model.
+LightGBM is used to train the GBDT re-ranking model.
 Vespa has great support for GBDT models and supports both [LightGBM](https://docs.vespa.ai/en/lightgbm.html) and [XGBoost](https://docs.vespa.ai/en/xgboost.html).

+**GBDT Hyperparameters **

 <pre>
 params = {
     'objective': 'lambdarank',